CyrusKashef/BK_Randomizer/README.txt

 * None: Skips the setting.
 * Basic Shuffle: Simplified shuffling to guarantee a solution.
 Mumbo's Mountain is always the first level, with the moves Talon Trot, Shock Jump Pad, and Beak Buster.
 All other world and moves are random.
 * Bottles Shuffle: More complicated shuffle.
 Worlds are placed in a logical order so that the previous worlds will give the needed moves to progress the game.
 Logic might not work if worlds are skipped.
 Bottles mounds are shuffled with Jinjos, Extra Lives, and Miscellaneous Object locations to promote more exploration.
-* You can now select whether BK Warp pads send you to the entrance you entered from or the entrance the world normally has, affecting the warp logic.
+* You can select whether BK Warp pads at the start of the level send you to the entrance you entered from or the entrance the world normally has, affecting the warp logic.
 * Start Game With All Moves: You start the game with all of the moves, though you won't be given Eggs and Feathers to start with.
 * Note: Some jump pads and flight pads are always active.
 This was not a randomizer feature; these pads are always active in the base game as well.
 ##### Within World Warps